- The name may have been misspelt or transcribed incorrectly, so try checking under variations of the name.

 Legalised adoption was only introduced in South Australia in 1925.
 Prior to this 'adoptions' were generally arranged within families or by various churches.
-More information relating to adoption can be found in the State Library’s guide Adoption and Fostering of Children at http://guides.slsa.sa.gov.au/adoption.
+Records for fostering in South Australia from 1855 onwards are held at State Records of South Australia.
+More information relating to adoption can be found in Adoption and Fostering of Children http://guides.slsa.sa.gov.au/adoption.

 Records are available from 1840 onwards.
 The first burials were in 1836; however the records of burials for 1836 - 1839 were destroyed by fire.
 The State Library has copies of the records up to 1959 on microfiche in the Family History area.
 You can also search via the cemetery's website http://aca.sa.gov.au/Ourcemeteries/WestTerraceCemetery.aspx.
 This is part of the Adelaide Cemeteries Authority site which also has links to Enfield Memorial Park, Smithfield Memorial Park and the Cheltenham Cemetery.